EeraboinaKeerthi/Unsupervised_Learning/README.md

 You get incorrect or misleading clusters.
 Metrics like silhouette score can be low even if K is chosen correctly.

+StandardScaler is an example of a "preprocessing" step.
+There are several of these available in scikit-learn, for example MaxAbsScaler and Normalizer.

 **Evaluating a Clustering:**

 A good clustering has tight clusters, meaning that the samples in each cluster are bunched together, not spread out.